AdobeDocs/analytics.en/help/implement/use-cases/campaign-tracking.md

 ---
 # Campaign tracking workflow

 If your organization wants to track the performance and click-through rate of marketing efforts, you can use the following process.
-Each of these steps have dedicated sections below that contain more detail.
+Each of these steps has dedicated sections below that contain more detail.

 1. [Establish a tracking code generation process](#establish-a-tracking-code-generation-process)
 1. [Add the desired tracking code to the email](#add-the-desired-tracking-code-to-the-email)